markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 -   Use the role that doesn't exist in the spec.
 -   Use the abstract role.
--   Use the `aria-*` attribute that doesn't belong to a set role (or an abstract role).
+-   Use the `aria-*` attribute that doesn't belong to a set role (or an implicit role).
--   Use a bad value of the `aria-*` attribute.
+-   [Optional] Use a bad value of the `aria-*` attribute.
--   Use the not permitted role according to ARIA in HTML.
+-   [Optional] Use the not permitted role according to ARIA in HTML.
--   Set the implicit role explicitly.
+-   [Optional] Set the implicit role explicitly.

 There are settings about **ARIA in HTML** on [`@markuplint/html-spec`](https://github.com/markuplint/markuplint/tree/master/packages/%40markuplint/html-spec/src/aria-in-html).
 And you can disable them because that is draft yet.